 If your home is built on a slab foundation, it’s important to know that the plumbing for your home is running underneath your home and could potentially leak at some point.
 There are several reasons that this happens.
 Sometimes, the signs that point to an under slab leak are subtle, while others can be severe and impossible to miss.
-DuraTech Texas, LLC is here to talk about under slab leaks and what can be done to fix them.
+DuraTech Texas is here to talk about under slab leaks and what can be done to fix them.

 What is a Slab Leak?